Getting Started

 Validate your implementation:

-export CONTROL_PLANE_URL=http://localhost:8000export AGENT_TOKEN=<your-agent-jwt>npm run conformanceSee Control Plane Contract for the full specification.
+# Conformance tests the backend directly (use same URL as BACKEND_URL)export CONTROL_PLANE_URL=http://localhost:9001export AGENT_TOKEN=<your-agent-jwt>npm run conformanceSee Control Plane Contract for the full specification.

 Step 3: Create a Workspace